makersacademy/chitter-challenge/README.md

 =================
 Week four Makers Academy - Chitter challenge!

-[Click here to play online](https://shielded-woodland-1531.herokuapp.com/), or as below clone this repo and run `bundle install` to download the relevant gems.
+[Click here to login and get peeping](https://shielded-woodland-1531.herokuapp.com/), or as mentioned below clone this repo and run `bundle install` to download the relevant gems.

 Description
 ------------